matyas-igor/GTH-Barcelona-AlTrips/README.md

 Write a short abstract of the project.
 Don't forget to include:
-* Hackathon topic you used (Sustainability, Accessibility or Community);
+* Hackathon topic you used: Sustainability
-* The development tools used to build the project;
+* The development tools: React, Python, Ruby
-* SDKs used in the project;
-* APIs used in the project;
+* APIs used: Google
-* Any assets used in the project;
-* Any libraries used in the project;
-* Any components not created at the hackathon;

 ## :hugs: Maintainers